BlurryRoots/FunWithFlex/README.md

 Flex creates a finite state machine for you, to act as a scanner.
 A scanner is used to identify tokens based on a given set of rules.
 This is especially useful for syntactical language processing.

+You are going to encounter some regular expression.
+Therefor i would recommend reading the [flex regex documentation](http://flex.sourceforge.net/manual/Patterns.html).
+Also check out [regexpal](http://regexpal.com/), to see if your rule works.

+## Token identification

+The first step should be, to identify the tokens you want to find in your input and define them.
+See [lispish.h](lispish.h).

+For this example, i chose a lisp-like language.
+See [test script](scripts/test.lispish).

 ## Lexer rules

 To provide flex with a set of rules, you have to write a definition file.
 This file usually ends with .l, but you are pretty much free to use any other ending.